Lokeshchilaka/Chilaka-Lokesh-Jaya-Rao/README.md

 - Worked on embedded and system-level components in real-world environments
 - Hardware-software integration and field testing
-- Exposure to system debugging, electronics, and integration workflows
+- Exposure to system debugging and electronics
-- Practical understanding of engineering systems and reliability
+- Practical understanding of engineering system reliability

 ---